Closures & Hours Changes

 Duodenopancreatic NETs seen in MEN1 include the following:

-Gastrinomas represent 50% of the gastrointestinal NETs in MEN1 and are the major cause of morbidity and mortality in MEN1 patients.[2,15] Gastrinomas are usually multicentric, with small (<0.5 cm) foci throughout the duodenum.
-Most result in peptic ulcer disease (Zollinger-Ellison syndrome), and half are malignant at the time of diagnosis.[15,22,23]
+Gastrinomas represent 50% of the gastrointestinal NETs in MEN1 and are the major cause of morbidity and mortality in MEN1 patients.[2,13] Gastrinomas are usually multicentric, with small (<0.5 cm) foci throughout the duodenum.
+Most result in peptic ulcer disease (Zollinger-Ellison syndrome), and half are malignant at the time of diagnosis.[13,21,22]

 Nonfunctioning duodenopancreatic NETs were originally thought to be relatively uncommon tumors in individuals with MEN1.
-With the advent of genetic testing and improved imaging techniques, however, their prevalence in MEN1 has increased, with one study showing a frequency as high as 55% by age 39 years in carriers of MEN1pathogenic variants undergoing prospective endoscopic ultrasound of the pancreas.[20,24] These tumors can be metastatic.
+With the advent of genetic testing and improved imaging techniques, however, recognition of their prevalence in MEN1 has increased, with one study showing a frequency as high as 55% by age 39 years in carriers of MEN1 pathogenic variants undergoing prospective endoscopic ultrasonography of the pancreas.[19,23] These tumors can be metastatic.
 One study of 108 carriers of MEN1 pathogenic variants with nonfunctioning duodenopancreatic NETs showed a positive correlation between tumor size and rate of metastasis and death, with tumors larger than 2 cm having significantly higher rates of metastasis than those smaller than 2 cm.
-(Refer to the Molecular Genetics of MEN1 section of this summary for more information about MEN1 gene pathogenic variants.)
+(Refer to the Molecular Genetics of MEN1 section of this summary for more information about MEN1gene pathogenic variants.)

 Other MEN1-Associated Tumors